 Employee motivation can be considered as the level of energy, commitment, persistence, and creativity that employees bring to their jobs.
-Whether the economy is rising or shrinking, hr techniques to motivate employees has always been a management concern.
+Whether the economy is rising or shrinking, HR techniques for employee motivation ideas have always been a management concern.
 Competing theories stress more on either incentives or employee involvement (empowerment).
 A smoothly running and motivated workforce also frees the owner from day-to-day chores for thinking of long-term development.

 In general, better employee motivation leads to better engagement and hence better productivity.
 This is why employee motivation is one of the biggest management concerns.